AnkurGel/Instamojo-rb/README.md

 ---
 ### Links

 `Link` object contains all the necessary information required to interpret, modify and archive an Instamojo Link.
 All link operations on client returns one or collectionn of `links`.
 Original response from Instamojo API for a link is encapsulated in `link.original`, which is immutable.
+Call `#to_h` on `link` to get it's all attributes.
 _Helper methods_ for `Link`:
-* `link.to_h` - Returns equivalent Ruby hash for a link
+* `link.to_h` - Returns equivalent Ruby hash for a link.
 * `link.to_json` - Returns equivalent JSON for a link
 * `link.original` - Returns original link data fetched from API.
 * `link.save` - Edits updates carried out on Link object at Instamojo.
 * `link.archive` - Archives link at Instamojo
+* `link.reload` or `link.refresh` - Looks for changes on Instamojo server for the link.
+Immutable
+* `link.reload!` or `link.refresh!` - Same as `link.reload`, but mutable.

  More about it's usage is below.